The effect of local chemical ordering on dislocation activity in multi-principle element alloys: a three-dimensional discrete dislocation dynamics study: Computational Method

 \subsubsection{Two-phase lamella structures in MPEAs}

 The two-phase lamella structure observed experimentally in CoCu$_{1.71}$FeMnNi with a spacing of $\SI{100}{\nm}$ \cite{shim_nanoscale_2019} can also be modelled in 3D DDD simulations by introducing lamellae that are arranged parallel to the $[100]$ plane and assigning each lamella with the appropriate solute composition reported experimentally.
-In this case, the two phases are characterized as a Co-Fe rich phase and a Cu rich phase.
+Thus, the alloy is represented in our model by a 100\,nm spaced lamella structure, consisting of two separate solid solutions using chemical compositions reported in \cite{shim_nanoscale_2019} with no further underlying chemical substructure.
+The two phases are characterized as a Co-Fe rich phase and a Cu rich phase.
 The estimate of a dislocation segment CRSS in each phase according to Eq.\,(\ref{eq:solute_stress}) is $\SI{118}{\MPa}$ for the Co-Fe rich phase and $\SI{91}{\MPa}$ for the Cu rich phase.
 The influence of strongly ordered nanoscale solute aggregations on the cross-slip activation energy has not been addressed from MD analysis (e.g. \cite{nohring_dislocation_2017, nohring_cross-slip_2018}).
 Additionally, to our knowledge no cross-slip activation energies have been reported in literature for either phase.
 Accordingly, as a first order assumption the cross-slip activation energy barrier reported in Table\,\ref{tab:cross_slip_activation_energy} were used for both phases in the current simulations.
-Hereafter, simulations with this type of LCO are refereed to as Configuration-II.
+Hereafter, simulations with this type of LCO are referred to as \textit{Configuration-II}.

+As comparison and reference cases, we also show simulations assuming a homogeneous chemical composition in CrFeCoNiPd and CrMnFeCoNi without any local variation in chemical composition and using the cross-slip activation energy barrier reported in Table\,\ref{tab:cross_slip_activation_energy} for both alloys.
+Hereafter, simulations containing a homogeneous chemical composition will be referred to as \textit{average alloy} simulations.
+These simulations mimic the effective average alloys, where each atom has the average properties of the alloy, similar to the approach used for Embedded Atom Method (EAM) type inter-atomic potentials \cite{Murray_1984}.
+An overview of the considered alloys and corresponding cluster sizes is given in Table\,\ref{tab:Alloys}